 - 4.2.2.2.
-Applicants will also be required to provide the following documents prior to the application being processed for verification. - 4.2.2.2.1.
-Income.
+Applicants will also be required to provide the following documents prior to the application being processed for verification. - 4.2.2.2.1.Income.
 Proof of applicant income is needed.
-Applicant must provide:

-Most current paycheck stubs (for each adult member of the household)

-Current award letter from Social Security Administration (for all household members)

-Current award letter showing pension or retirement amount

-Current award letter showing unemployment benefits

-Current award letter showing welfare cash assistance

-Current verification of child support

-Other current income

-4.2.2.2.2.
-Assets.
-Verification of all assets greater than \$10,000 is needed.
-If assets exceed \$10,000, the applicant must bring:

-Three consecutive months of bank statements for all checking accounts including current statement

-Three consecutive months of bank statements for all savings accounts including current statement

-Certificates of deposit documentation

-Stock or bonds documentation

-Real estate or property documentation

-The Family's self-declaration will be accepted for assets less than \$10,000 and the amount of income expected to be received from those assets.
+Examples include, but are not limited to: - Current paycheck stubs - Current award letter(s) from Social Security Administration - Current award letter(s) showing pension or retirement amount - Current award letter(s) showing unemployment benefits - Current award letter(s) showing welfare cash assistance - Current verification of child support - 4.2.2.2.2.Assets.
+Families will be allowed to self-declare assets with a combined value less than \$10,000, including the amount of income expected to be received from those assets.
+If assets exceed \$10,000, the applicant must bring the following verification: - Three consecutive months of bank statements for all checking accounts including current statement - Three consecutive months of bank statements for all savings accounts including current statement - Certificates of deposit documentation - Stock or bonds documentation - Real estate or property documentation